 1. What kind of online business should you start?

-- online (work from anywhere and help anyone around the world who wants to buy from you).
-You can have your own online storefront, or sell on established markets like Etsy or Creative Market.
-Usually, these are referred to as home based businesses.
+- Online (work from anywhere and help anyone around the world who wants to buy from you).
+You can have your own e-commerce business, or sell on established markets like Etsy or Creative Market e-commerce platform.

 If you don’t know what kind of small business to start, then do this!

-For some of you, you may be stumped as to what to actually do/sell.
+For some of you, you may be stumped as to your own online business idea.
 This happens, don’t worry, you have some time to figure it out!

 One of the easiest (and most profound) ways to start drilling down is to figure out your ikigai!
 That’s Japanese for your “reason for being.”
 I talked about identifying your financial why & how to find your ikigai.
 I feel that both of these steps are essential for finding your calling!